hanggrian/packaging-gradle-plugin/README.md

 Packr Gradle Plugin
 ===================
 Gradle plugin of [packr], a library that wraps JARs into native bundle for Windows, macOS, and Linux.
-* Pack multiple bundles with single command.
+* Complete customization for each distribution.
-* For easier setup, also use `distribution` plugin to distribute classpath with `installDist` command.
+* Pack multiple distributions with a single task.

 Download
 --------